We regularly release short films and recordings of our live webinars and Froebel Trust events.

 Chair of Trustees, Mark Neale introduced the speakers and facilitated discussion of questions from participants.

-Webinar: A Celebration of Blocks, October 2020
+Webinar: A Celebration of Blocks (recorded October 2020)

 This webinar sees Jane Whinnett, author of our pamphlet 'Froebel's gifts and block play today', in conversation with Dr Jane Read (Froebel Trust pamphlet series editor), Professor Tina Bruce (Director of the Froebel Blockplay Research Group) and Catriona Gill (developer of the Education Scotland, Being Me through Block Play resource).